 The 1974 A.J.C.
 Derby field and race conditions are set out in the table below:

+I have the spectacle even now as it were before my eyes.
 A capacity field of eighteen accepted for the classic.
 Taras Bulba easily retained his favouritism throughout the on-course betting, for as impressive as the Rosehill Guineas had been, considering his pedigree, this longer race would surely answer better.
 Best backed to beat him was another Oncidium gelding, Fortunate, trained by Bart Cummings on behalf of H. C. ‘Slinger’ Nitschke, the former Test cricketer who had raced Dayana with such success.
 Bought for $20,000 at the New Zealand National Sales just a few minutes before Taras Bulba went through the ring, Fortunate owed his market position more to the reputation of his trainer than anything he had done on the racecourse.
 Indeed, the gelding was still a maiden after five runs and only the week before had raced greenly to run second in a Graduation Stakes at Rosehill when the 8/11 favourite.
 Cummings himself believed the Derby was coming a month or so too soon.

 Sharing the third line of betting were the colts Definate and Pyramul.
 Definate was a Queensland colt that had won the A.J.C.
 Breeders’ Plate and Q.T.C.
 Sires’ Produce Stakes as a juvenile, and run second to Taras Bulba in the Rosehill Guineas a fortnight earlier.
 Pyramul was owned and trained by Frank Penfold and was a full brother to his previous good stayer Daneson who had run such a gallant third in the previous Melbourne Cup.
 Pyramul, who was raced on lease from his breeders, owed his popularity to both his pedigree and an emphatic win in a Three-Year-Old Handicap at Randwick in mid-September.
 Stop the Music, one of four runners from Tulloch Lodge – the others being Tri-Jac, Palladium and Show Zan – was the stable hope.
 A homebred, it had been a lacklustre year for the Derby colts of Tommy Smith.
 The gelding had run the minor placing in the Canterbury Guineas behind Sydney Cove, beaten less than a length, but had then flopped badly in the Rosehill Guineas.
 The most expensive horse in the field was Tri Jac, a brother to the great Galilee for whom a newcomer to racing in the guise of Mr C. H. Kellion had paid $45,000 on the first day of the New Zealand National Sales.
 He had acted on the advice of Tommy Smith and, at the time, it was the second highest price ever paid for a yearling in Australia.
 It was the first horse that Mr Kellion had ever raced but alas the colt had proved something of an embarrassment on the track given his price tag.
 It was neither the first nor the last of Tommy’s highly expensive yearling purchases that proved racecourse flops for first-time buyers.
 Percy Uebel and Jupiter also come to mind.